oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/runtime-updates.md

 #### Supported updates

-The following updates are *supported* except when they reference an area that is specifically documented as [unsupported](#unsupported-updates) below:
+The following updates are *supported* for offline or online updates except when they reference an area that is specifically documented as [unsupported](#unsupported-updates) below:

  - You can add a new WebLogic cluster or standalone server.